neuro-team-femto/jones/examples/README.md

 * (folder) `experiment_3/` at the same location than this README.md
 * (folder) `experiment_3/config/` to hold configuration files
-* (folder) `experiment_3/assets/` to hold wav (or jpg/png for images) assets used during the experiment, plus *.txt files describing how the sounds/images have been generated
+* (folder) `experiment_3/assets/` to hold wav (or jpg/png for images) assets used during the experiment, plus *.txt files describing how the sounds/images have been generated (see more below)
 * (folder) `experiment_3/results/` let empty at start, trials will populate it with data
 * `experiment_3/config/settings.json` JSON file (see more below)
 * `experiment_3/config/wording.new.json` and `experiment_3/config/wording.run.json` JSON file (see more below)